pokt-network/tavern/README.md

 ## Known Attack Vectors

-### Creators using multiple accounts to self-claim their own Quests
+### Self-claiming quests
-This attack consists on a Quest creator creating a Quest and completing it with a different account.
+This attack consists of a Quest creator creating a Quest and completing it with a different account.
+Can be mitigated by adding a public trusted quest validator before giving out reward.

+### Quest completion Sybil attack
+When one person creates many other accounts to complete the same quest.
+Can be mitigated by adding a public trusted quest validator before giving out reward.